-- How would you rate the overall quality of information presented at today's consultation event? - How do you feel regarding our proposals to construct a new 400Kv substation at Leylodge, Kintore? - Has the requirement for the proposal of a new substation at Leylodge, Kintore been adequately explained? - Do you feel the project team have given enough consideration to ensure environmental impacts associated with the project are minimised as much as possible? - Do you have any further comments you would like the project team to consider?
+- How would you rate the overall quality of information presented within this consultation brochure? - How do you feel regarding our proposals to construct a new 400kV substation at Leylodge, Kintore? - Has the requirement for the proposal of a new substation at Leylodge, Kintore been adequately explained? - Do you feel the project team have given enough consideration to ensure environmental impacts associated with the project are minimised as much as possible? - Do you have any further comments you would like the project team to consider?